c2FmZQ/c2FmZQ/README.md

 happens to the files that were previously shared.
 They could have been downloaded, exported, published to the New York Times, etc.

-## Kringle Server
+## c2FmZQ Server

-Kringle-server is an API server with a relatively small footprint.
+c2FmZQ-server is an API server with a relatively small footprint.
 It can run just about anywhere, as long as it has access to lots of disk space, a modern CPU.
 It must be reachable by the client(s) via HTTPS.